HardlyDifficult/Tutorials/Outline.md

 </details>

 ## Camera Size: 10

-Select the camera in the scene and update the size to 10.
+Select the camera in the scene and update the size to 10, effectively zooming out a bit.

 <details>
 <summary>How</summary>
 <img src="http://i.imgur.com/PmeoqG7.png">
 </details>

 <details>
 <summary>Why</summary>